Shortwave radio: Frequency allocations

 The World Radiocommunication Conference (WRC), organized under the auspices of the International Telecommunication Union, allocates bands for various services in conferences every few years.
-The last WRC took place in 2019.
+The last WRC took place in 2023.

-At WRC-97 in 1997, the following bands were allocated for international broadcasting.
-AM shortwave broadcasting channels are allocated with a 5 kHz separation for traditional analog audio broadcasting.
+As of WRC-97 in 1997, these bands were allocated for international broadcasting.
+AM shortwave broadcasting channels are allocated with a 5 kHz separation for traditional analog audio broadcasting:

-Although countries generally follow the table above, there may be small differences between countries or regions.
+Although countries generally follow the assigned bands, there may be small differences between countries or regions.
 For example, in the official bandplan of the Netherlands, the 49 m band starts at 5.95 MHz, the 41 m band ends at 7.45 MHz, the 11 m band starts at 25.67 MHz, and the 120 m, 90 m, and 60 m bands are absent altogether.
-Additionally, international broadcasters sometimes operate outside the normal WRC-allocated bands or use off-channel frequencies.
+International broadcasters sometimes operate outside the normal the WRC-allocated bands or use off-channel frequencies.
 This is done for practical reasons, or to attract attention in crowded bands (60 m, 49 m, 40 m, 41 m, 31 m, 25 m).

 The new digital audio broadcasting format for shortwave DRM operates 10 kHz or 20 kHz channels.
 There are some ongoing discussions with respect to specific band allocation for DRM, as it mainly transmitted in 10 kHz format.

 The power used by shortwave transmitters ranges from less than one watt for some experimental and amateur radio transmissions to 500 kilowatts and higher for intercontinental broadcasters and over-the-horizon radar.
 Shortwave transmitting centers often use specialized antenna designs (like the ALLISS antenna technology) to concentrate radio energy at the target area.

 Advantages

-Shortwave does possess a number of advantages over newer technologies, including the following:
+Shortwave possesses a number of advantages over newer technologies: